 Moores Creek Loyalist Monument, Moores Creek National Battlefield

 The monument is a pointed column atop a base of three tiered steps.
-The column is inscribed and is crowned above the inscription with a bas-relief thistle.
+A polished frame in the column is inscribed and is crowned above the inscription with a bas-relief thistle.
 A national symbol of Scotland, the thistle references the Scottish Highlanders who fought alongside the Loyalists.
 The thistle also represents earthly sorrows, a symbol typically found in mourning imagery.

 Images: